 What is menopause?

 For most women, menopause is a natural process of aging.
 Menstrual periods gradually stop.
 The ability to become pregnant ends.
-Some women feel relief that their childbearing years are ending.
+Some women feel relief that they no longer have periods.
 But other women struggle with the physical and emotional changes that come with menopause.

 For most women, menopause happens around age 50.
 But every woman's body has its own timeline.
 Some women stop having periods in their mid-40s.
 Others keep having periods well into their 50s.